FEUP-LDTS-2024/project-t09g03/docs/README.md

 ## FlyWeight Pattern

-While our game was being developed, we noticed that we were loading many images into memory and that most of those images were the same, to solve that problem we thought about the FlyWeight Pattern, by keeping a map of element names and their correspondent Viewer, we were able to load the image into memory only once and then if there was an element that needed to use that image again it would receive the same instance of viewer.
+While developing the game, we noticed that we were loading many images into memory, and most of these images were identical.
+To solve this, we implemented the Flyweight Pattern.
+By keeping a map of element names and their corresponding viewers, we were able to load each image into memory only once.
+If another element required the same image, it would simply receive the same viewer instance.

 ## Code Testing